Active Substance: prucalopride succinate

 Authorisation Date: 2009-10-15

 Pharmacotherapeutic Group: Other drugs for constipation

-Resolor is indicated for symptomatic treatment of chronic constipation in women in whom laxatives fail to provide adequate relief.
+Resolor is indicated for symptomatic treatment of chronic constipation in adults in whom laxatives fail to provide adequate relief.

 What is Resolor?

 Resolor is a medicine that contains the active substance prucalopride.
-It is available as round tablets (white: 1 mg and pink: 2 mg).
+It is available as tablets (1 and 2 mg).

 What is Resolor used for?

-Resolor is used to treat symptoms of chronic (long-term) constipation in women for whom laxatives (medicines that trigger bowel movements) do not work well enough.
+Resolor is used to treat symptoms of chronic (long-term) constipation in adults for whom laxatives (medicines that trigger bowel movements) do not work well enough.

 The medicine can only be obtained with a prescription.

 The recommended dose of Resolor is 2 mg taken once a day.
 Patients aged over 65 years should start with a 1 mg dose once a day, and this can be increased to 2 mg once a day if needed.